 There are plenty of internet sites with listings, among the most famous are Thai Apartment, Thailand Property, Mr Room Finder, 9 Apartments, Rent Hub and many Facebook pages, like Bangkok Expats.

 Rent prices vary depending on the area you’re looking in.
 The capital Bangkok is without a doubt the most expensive; the northern and eastern provinces, like Pattaya, are cheaper: for the same price as a tiny apartment in Bangkok you can rent a whole house.

-The cost of rent doesn’t include expenses for water, electric and internet.
+The cost of rent doesn’t include expenses for water, electricity, and internet.
 There are no service charges.
-All accessory expenses like internet, water and electric, can be paid at any 7/11, open 24 hours a day all year long, online and even some at the reception area of the condominium complex where you live.
+All accessory expenses like internet, water, and electricity, can be paid at any 7/11, open 24 hours a day all year long, online, and even some at the reception area of the condominium complex where you live.

 To learn more, read our article on how to rent an apartment in Bangkok.

 Getting a local telephone number is one of the main things you need to do once you land in Thailand.
 Not just for being available to family and friends, but also for looking for work.